 Colorado, also known as the Centennial State, is located in the west of the U.S. The state takes in the northeastern part of the Colorado Plateau, most of the southern Rocky Mountains, and the western border of the Great Plains.

 With such an incredibly diverse landscape, it’s little wonder that Colorado is such a draw for those who love camping as a vacation option.
 Indeed, few other states can compare to Colorado!
 There’s so much to do and see here, from the cathedral-like formations of the Garden of the Gods, the glorious views that you’ll enjoy along the San Juan Skyway Scenic Byway, to the awe-inspiring majesty of the Rocky Mountain National Park, the Centennial State has it all.

-Colorado has a mixture of free primitive campsites, paid developed camping grounds, and even some sites explicitly built for glamping devotees.
+Colorado has a mixture of free dispersed camping sites, paid developed camping grounds, and even some sites explicitly built for glamping devotees.
 Whether you enjoy the hustle and bustle of busy sites with water sports and kid’s playgrounds or prefer to float in peace in a canoe across a tranquil lake bathed in the early morning sunlight, you’ll find the best camping Colorado has to offer right here.